spawnmarvel/azure-automation-bicep-and-labs/README.md

 Full exercise at https://learn.microsoft.com/en-us/training/modules/review-azure-infrastructure-changes-using-bicep-pull-requests/

-## Exercise 7 Part 2 intermediate - Preview Azure deployment changes by using what-if (todo)
+## Exercise 7 Part 2 intermediate - Preview Azure deployment changes by using what-if (ok)

 What is the key take away?